• Skip to primary navigation

 15 Signs of Meeting Burnout and How to Avoid them | Identify and Avoid

-You’re not alone if you’re fatigued from sitting in back-to-back virtual meetings all day.
-Meeting burnout is a growing problem, with serious consequences for both individuals and organizations.
+You’re not alone if you’re tired from sitting in back-to-back virtual meetings all day.
+Meeting burnout is a growing problem with severe consequences for individuals and organizations.

 Burnout is now recognized as a workplace phenomenon by the World Health Organization (WHO), which has included it in the International Classification of Diseases.